Sextortion (sexual extortion) scams

 Victoria Police takes sextortion crime seriously.
 Anyone who contacts the police is treated with respect, courtesy and dignity.

-If you are a victim of sextortion, police can:
+If you are a victim of sextortion, police can help.
+We can:

 • investigate who is responsible for scamming you